-Abu Dhabi University consists of four Colleges: the College of Arts and Sciences (CAS), the College of Business (COB), the College of Engineering (COE) and the College of Law (COL).
+Abu Dhabi University consists of four Colleges: the College of Arts and Sciences (CAS), the College of Business (COB), the College of Engineering (COE), the College of Health Sciences (CHS) and the College of Law (COL).
 Education at ADU follows the American university system, with the language of instruction normally being English with Arabic in a few cases and its degree programs open to students of all nationalities.